JuliaGraphics/Luxor.jl/docs/src/index.md

 translate
 ```

-The current matrix is a six number array, perhaps like this:
+The current matrix is a six element array, perhaps like this:

 ```
 [1, 0, 0, 1, 0, 0]